dumidus/Singtel_Assignment/README.md

 3b.
 Rooster inherited from chicken class
 3c.
 Used delegation as alternative to inheritance.
 So that chicken object use as an instance variable in rooster class

+4. Define animal type variable to identify who lives with parrot and based on that define what parrot says